Jordan Travel Information

 Business in Jordan is conducted with an emphasis on modest, formal attire.
 Women, in particular, should be sure to dress conservatively.
 As with most Arab countries, business is very male-dominated and therefore women should clarify their role early in meetings.
 Meetings often start very late, but it is always advised to be punctual nonetheless.
 Most business is conducted in English, although using a few words of Arabic (particularly for titles) will be appreciated.
 Business cards are often exchanged.
 It is common to be invited for meals by one's host, who will usually pay the bill, although it is appreciated if the guest pays for the final meal or gives a small gift.
 Business hours are usually 9.30am to 1.30pm and 3.30pm to 6pm Sunday to Thursday.

 The international dialling code for Jordan is +962.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the UK).
 Jordan has international direct dialling with most countries.
 City/area codes are in use, e.g. (0)3 for both Aqaba and Petra, and (0)6 for Amman.
-There are internet cafés in Amman and most major towns, free wifi is also available in most prominent hotels and international coffee shops.
+Free wifi is available in most prominent hotels and international coffee shops.

 Travellers to Jordan over 18 years do not have to pay duty on 200 cigarettes or 25 cigars, or 200 grams of pipe tobacco; 1 litre of alcohol, 1 or 2 bottles of perfume and eau-de-Cologne or lotion for personal use; and gifts to the value of JD200 or US$280.
 Restricted items include firearms, sporting guns and other weapons without prior approval from authorities of country of origin and destination country.
 Prohibited items include all narcotics and birds or bird products.